 All atmospheric (oceanic) data were assessed by interpolating to the grid spacing of the observed data set.
 When calculating the multi-model mean (MMM), data were interpolated to a common 1.5° latitude / longitude grid prior to analysis.
 Region-specific information on model evaluation will be focussed on climatic regions that have been identified by Natural Resource Management (NRM) authorities within Australia as important regional clusters.
 Figure 1 shows a map of the Australian topography as well as these eight clusters including the naming convention for each of the NRM cluster regions.
-Along with the eight clusters, regional information is presented for four 'super-clusters': Southern Australia (SA) made up of the Southern Slopes, Murray Basin and South and South-western Flatlands clusters; Eastern Australia (EA), made up of the Central Slopes and East Australia clusters; Northern Australia (NA), made up of the Monsoonal North and Tropical North clusters; and the Rangelands (R), containing only the Rangelands cluster.
-Some results are also presented for 'sub-clusters' that are divisions of clusters: ECN East Coast North and ECS East Coast South dividing the EC cluster along the Queensland-NSW border; MNE Monsoonal North East and MNW Monsoonal North West dividing MN along the Queensland-Northern Territory border; RN Rangelands North and RS Rangelands South dividing Rangelands roughly through the middle; four sub-clusters for Southern Slopes dividing it into quarters (SSTE Southern Slopes Tasmania East, SSTW Southern Slopes Tasmania West, SSVW Southern Slopes Victoria West and SSVE Southern Slopes Victoria East); and SSWFE South Australia portions.
+Along with the eight clusters, regional information is presented for four 'super-clusters': Southern Australia (SA) made up of the Southern Slopes, Murray Basin and South and South-western Flatlands clusters; Eastern Australia (EA), made up of the Central Slopes and East Australia clusters; Northern Australia (NA), made up of the Monsoonal North and Tropical North clusters; east Coast North and ECS East Coast South dividing the EC cluster along the Queensland-NSW border; MNE Monsoonal North East and MNW Monsoonal North West dividing MN along the Queensland-Northern Slopes dividing it into quarters (SSTE Southern Slopes Tasmania East, SSTW Southern Slopes Tasmania West, SSVW Southern Slopes Victoria West and SSVE Southern Slopes Victoria East); and SSWFE South and South Western Flatlands East and SSWFW South and South Western Flatlands West, dividing up SSWF into the Western Australia and South Australia portions.
 See CCiA (2015) for more information about regionalisation.